Robbing The Link Vault orange

 Being specific is essential if you want to get guest posts accepted on high-quality websites.

-Here are the steps the Wisepops team used when outreaching to websites.
+Here are the steps the Wisepops team used in their outreach efforts:

 1. They checked the type of content the blog published.

-2. They found the contact details of the people likely to make decisions about whether to accept guest content (e.g., Head of Content).
+2. They found the contact details of people who are likely to make decisions about whether to accept guest content (e.g., Head of Content).

 3. They performed manual outreach targeted to each person.

-4. They suggested blog posts that used the companyā€™s expertise and matched the content already published on the blog.
+4. They suggested blog posts that aligned with the companyā€™s expertise and matched the content already published on the blog.

 5. They provided examples of the type of content they had already produced.